dmitrinesterenko/sample_phoenix_elasticbeanstalk/README.md

 Install [JQ](https://stedolan.github.io/jq/) to enable JSON parsing that is used to get results between AWS commands.

-In Debian and Ubuntu distributions
+In Debian and Ubuntu Linux distributions
 ```sh
 sudo apt-get install jq
 ```